 We expect a mix of Christians and people who wouldn't call themselves Christians but are open-minded, so you are very welcome if you belong to either group!

-Christ Church Ewell is in the centre of Ewell village (opposite Sainsbury’s) on Cheam Road, Ewell, KT17 1AD There is free parking in our church car park and also free Sunday parking in the larger public car park immediately to the left of the church.
+Christ Church Ewell is in the centre of Ewell village (opposite Sainsbury’s) on Cheam Road, Ewell, KT17 1AD There is free parking in our church car park and also parking available in the larger public car park immediately to the left of the church or on surrounding roads.
 We are roughly a 15 minute walk from both Ewell East and Ewell West railway stations.

 What about children?